Lacquer Vs Polyurethane: Top 7 Differences + FAQs

 Polyurethane is more durable than Lacquer.
 Polyurethane, when compared to Lacquer, is thicker and leaves a vital coating, while Lacquer is thin and durable but susceptible to discoloration and scratches.

-Again, polyurethane is very versatile when you compare to Lacquer.
+Again, polyurethane is very versatile when compared to Lacquer.

 Polyurethane is toxic when touched or breathed in; hence, wearing gloves and masks while handling it while Lacquer is not harmful.